vtex-apps/admin-pages/README.md

-# VTEX Pages editor
+# VTEX Pages Admin

-The Pages editor it's platform to dynamically edit a VTEX Store, making possible to select editable components and change its configurations adding or removing content in a straightforward away.
+The Pages Admin is a platform to dynamically edit a VTEX Store, making it possible to select editable components and change its configurations adding or removing content in a straightforward way.

 ## Continuous Integrations